vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 ### Convenient Syntax Setup

-If you would like to prefer typing something like
+If you prefer typing something like (of course you do)

 **Ruby:**

 ``` ruby
 create(:user)
 ```